How to Practice Mindfulness at Work: 5 Easy Tips

 People can sometimes mistake mindfulness with toxic positivity.
 You might think that being mindful is being in peace with everything or being always happy.
 However, mindfulness symbolises the opposite side of this perspective.
 Being mindful is observing and accepting every emotion.
 For example, you should accept that “I am angry with my colleague right now because of the way he acts.”
 It’s only after we embrace and accept our feelings, that we can more easily let go of them.

-5. Have a growth mindset
+5. Develop a growth mindset

 It’s common among high-achieving, ambitious, successful people and it’s what mindfulness teaches us daily: the growth mindset.
 Having a growth mindset means you believe that you can change and improve your talents and intelligence by working on them.
 In other words, if you give the needed effort, you can get better.
 Most of the time, success at work is related to having a growth mindset.
 It is also one of the most important aspects of being mindful.
 Because accepting your current talent and intelligence level without judgement and working on them for improvement is a significant part of being mindful at work.
 For practising a growth mindset, start with small responsibilities.
 You can face your weaknesses, work on new tasks and build different goals every day.